priyaprithiviraj/elicit/README.md

 Elicit is a browser-based tool for researchers, clinicians, and educators who need a lightweight, portable solution to elicit and record speech for language sample analysis.
 It can support speech production or comprehension tasks that involve pictorial stimuli presented individually or sequentially.

-Elicit was developed specifically for use with bilingual and multilingual populations, and is designed to also collect demographic and language background metadata that such research requires.
+Elicit was developed specifically for use with bilingual and multilingual populations, and is also designed to collect demographic and language background metadata that such research requires.
 The session metadata (including participant demographics, language background, elicitor information, stimulus set, and task type) is recorded alongside audio onset and offset timestamps in a single exportable CSV file.
-A CLAN-compatible CHAT header file with prepopulated lines is also generated automatically from the session metadata, which can significantly reduce the manual preparation and time before transcription.
+A CLAN-compatible CHAT header file with prepopulated lines is also automatically generated from the session metadata, which can significantly reduce manual preparation time before transcription.

 To support data collection in low-resource or access-constrained contexts, Elicit runs as a single HTML file and requires no installation, server infrastructure, or even internet connection (if downloaded).
 All audio recording, processing, and file export are performed locally within the browser, and no participant data is transmitted to any external system at any point.